 \subsection{Large Diffusion Models}

-By generating text token by token, Large Language Models (LLMs) \citep{Radford2018ImprovingLU, Radford2019LanguageMA, conf/nips/BrownMRSKDNSSAA20, journals/corr/abs-2302-13971, DBLP:journals/corr/abs-2309-16609, DBLP:journals/corr/abs-2501-12948} achieve strong performance across a broad range of tasks.
+By generating text token by token, large language models (LLMs) \citep{Radford2018ImprovingLU, Radford2019LanguageMA, conf/nips/BrownMRSKDNSSAA20, journals/corr/abs-2302-13971, DBLP:journals/corr/abs-2309-16609, DBLP:journals/corr/abs-2501-12948} achieve strong performance across a broad range of tasks.
 Nonetheless, several limitations can be traced directly to the left-to-right factorization underlying autoregressive generation.
-In particular, this sequential constraint can hinder bidirectional or reversal-style reasoning and expose systematic generalization failures on reversal reasoning tasks \citep{DBLP:conf/iclr/BerglundTKBSKE24}.
+In particular, this sequential constraint can hinder bidirectional reasoning and cause systematic generalization failures on reversal tasks \citep{DBLP:conf/iclr/BerglundTKBSKE24}.
 In parallel, diffusion models have shown excellent scalability and sample fidelity in continuous domains such as images and audio \citep{DBLP:conf/iccv/ZhangRA23, DBLP:conf/iclr/BenitaEK24, DBLP:conf/iclr/YuLGVSMCGGHG0ER24, DBLP:conf/nips/DhariwalN21, DBLP:conf/nips/HoJA20, DBLP:conf/nips/LiHRMM23}, motivating efforts to adapt diffusion-style generation to discrete language tokens.
 Recent work develops discrete diffusion language models by defining a forward noising process, often implemented with token masking, and learning a reverse denoising process to reconstruct clean text \citep{nie2025large, DBLP:journals/corr/abs-2508-15487, DBLP:journals/corr/abs-2505-19223, DBLP:journals/corr/abs-2510-04146, DBLP:journals/corr/abs-2509-24389, DBLP:journals/corr/abs-2510-06303}.
-These diffusion models support parallel prediction of multiple tokens across denoising steps, providing a promising alternative for next generation LLMs.
-Beyond text-only settings, diffusion models have also demonstrated strong potential in multi-modal modeling \citep{DBLP:journals/corr/abs-2505-16839, DBLP:journals/corr/abs-2505-16933, DBLP:journals/corr/abs-2505-16990, yang2025mmada}, where their non-strictly sequential modeling aligns well with the demands of vision.
+These diffusion models support parallel prediction of multiple tokens across denoising steps, providing a promising alternative for next-generation LLMs.
+Beyond language, diffusion models have also demonstrated strong potential in multi-modal modeling \citep{DBLP:journals/corr/abs-2505-16839, DBLP:journals/corr/abs-2505-16933, DBLP:journals/corr/abs-2505-16990, yang2025mmada}, where their non-strictly sequential modeling aligns with the demands of vision.